-The Committee is responsible to the Board for overseeing the Group’s risk management programme.
+The Board has delegated the responsibility of overseeing the Group’s risk management programme to us.
 The day-to-day responsibility for risk management, including maintaining an appropriate loss prevention and internal control framework, remains with Massmart’s Executive Committee and Divisional Executives.
 Each division has developed a risk and loss prevention process that is best suited to its culture, structure and operations.

-The Committee’s primary role is one of oversight and monitoring and it reviews and assesses the dynamic interventions, within the Group’s available resources and skills, required in response to business-specific, industry-wide and general risks.
-The Committee oversees the maintaining of a sound system of governance, risk management and control with regard to operations, safeguarding assets, reliability of management reporting, and compliance with laws and regulations.
-The Committee tables a Group risk register to the Board twice annually, in February and August, which is aggregated from those prepared by the Divisions and the Massmart Executive Committee.
+Our primary role is one of oversight and monitoring and we review and assess the dynamic interventions, within the Group’s available resources and skills, required in response to business-specific, industry-wide and general risks.
+We oversee the maintaining of a sound system of governance, risk management and control with regard to operations, safeguarding assets, reliability of management reporting and compliance with laws and regulations.
+We table a Group risk register to the Board twice a year, in February and August, which is aggregated from those prepared by the Divisions and the Massmart Executive Committee.

-The Committee is also responsible for reviewing and reporting on the Group’s application of King IV, and played an integral part in aligning the Group’s governance structures and processes with requirements and principles of the King IV.
+We are also responsible for reviewing and reporting on the Group’s application of King IV, and play an integral part in aligning the Group’s governance structures and processes with requirements and principles of the King IV.

-In the execution of its statutory duties and in accordance with its Charter, the Committee effectively discharged its responsibilities over the past financial year.
+In the execution of our statutory duties and in accordance with our Charter, we effectively discharged our responsibilities over the past financial year.

 As part of the annual risk reporting process, the Divisions’ Risk Officers report any major risk incidents that occurred during the year.
 These incidents are defined in the Group Risk Policy as ones that:

-Strategic/environmental risks tend to be longer-term and more material in nature and can, in most cases, only be monitored, managed and partially mitigated through longer-term strategic or tactical business responses.
+Strategic/environmental risks tend to be longer-term and more material in nature and in most cases can only be monitored, managed and partially mitigated through longer-term strategic or tactical business responses.
 These risks, which, for example, include executive talent retention and succession, transformation and supply chain, are the primary focus of the Group’s Risk Management process.

 Internal control framework